carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 This looks like a reasonable linear fit to our first dataset.
 Thanks to our function we can quickly perform more linear regressions on other datasets.

 > ### Exercise: Repeat the linear regression excercise for Datasets II, III, and IV.
+> Adjust your code to repeat the linear regression for the other datasets.
 What can you say about the similarities and/or differences between the linear regressions on the 4 datasets?
 > > ### Solution
-> ~~~
+> > ~~~
 > > # Repeat the following for dataset 2, 3, and 4
 > > data_2 = data[data["dataset"]=="II"]
 > > data_2 = data_2.sort_values("x")